What Remains to be Seen

 Description

-The principal bedroom and two office spaces on the top floor feature carefully detailed millwork as well as integrated lighting to impart a sense of warmth and serenity.
+The principal bedroom and separate office spaces on the second floor feature carefully detailed millwork as well as integrated lighting to impart a sense of warmth and serenity.
 The top-lit wardrobes cast a glow across the bedroom ceiling, revealing the subtle textures of the white oak panelling while guiding the eye to the room’s secondary spaces — a generous walk-in closet and dressing area.
-Facing the street, the main open-plan office at the top of the stairs is adjacent to a sheltered terrace — a large void that opens up to the tree canopy overhead — where the couple can step outside to enjoy the sunlit sky or sparkling stars above.

 Images: A-Frame Studio